Fats Waller Day

 Click here to Support Jazz on the Tube

-Pianist, composer, singer, comic entertainer Thomas Wright “Fats” Waller was born on May 21, 1904 in New York City.
+Pianist, composer, singer, and comic entertainer Thomas Wright “Fats” Waller was born on May 21, 1904, in New York City.

-He was the prize pupil, and later friend and colleague, of stride pianist James P. Johnson.
-His influence on the development of jazz as an art form and a popular form of music is incalculable.
+He was the prized pupil of stride pianist James P. Johnson, later becoming his friend and colleague.
+Waller’s influence on the development of jazz as both an art form and a popular genre of music is immeasurable.

-Master of stride piano, Thomas “Fats” Waller was a prolific composer with a slew of popular hits to his credit that were destined to become standards.
+As a master of stride piano, Thomas “Fats” Waller was a prolific composer, responsible for numerous popular hits that have since become standards.

-He made his greatest contribution to Harlem stride with a number of 1929 solo recordings featuring compositions including “Smashing Thirds”, “Numb Fumblin’”, and “Handful of Keys.”
+One of his greatest contributions to Harlem stride was a series of solo recordings in 1929, featuring compositions like “Smashing Thirds,” “Numb Fumblin’,” and “Handful of Keys.”

-During the 1930s Waller toured Europe to great acclaim and would appear in a number of short subject films, and the full feature “Stormy Weather” shortly before his death from pneumonia in 1943.
+During the 1930s, Waller achieved great acclaim with his European tours and made appearances in several short films, including the full-length feature “Stormy Weather,” shortly before his death from pneumonia in 1943.

-Fat’s Waller performs one of his most famous compositions accompanied by “His Rhythm” in the 1942 Soundie “Honeysuckle Rose.”
+In the 1942 Soundie “Honeysuckle Rose,” Fats Waller performs one of his most famous compositions, accompanied by “His Rhythm.”